Summer Sailing Camps

 Sailing is an wonderful opportunity for kids to explore our local marine environment, learn a new skill, meet new friends, and gain confidence that transcends to other aspect of their lives.
 We believe all children ages 7 to 17 should have an opportunity to explore our local waterways through sailing and powerboating, and scholarships are available to youth who receive free or reduced meals at their local public schools to attend a sailing or powerboating camp for FREE up to $245/yr (7/1 to 6/30).

-Thanks to the generous support of our partners CA State Parks – Division of Boating & Waterways and the Orange Coast College Foundation, youth ages 7 to 17 can apply for scholarships to participate in Youth Sailing and Powerboat camps at the OCC School of Sailing & Seamanship.
+Thanks to the generous support of our partners CA State Parks – Division of Boating & Waterways and the Orange Coast College Foundation, youth ages 7 to 17 can apply for scholarships to participate in Youth Sailing and Powerboat camps at the OCC School of Sailing & Seamanship on the OCC Waterfront Campus.

 Applicants must have swimming ability